Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Seismometer (PLUS only).md

 **Before Mitigation**: Likelihood: 2, Severity: 5, Overall: 10

-**Mitigation**: Keep magnet in labelled, sealed box at all times.
+**Mitigation**: Keep magnet in the seismometer assembly or a labelled, sealed box at all times.
 Do not allow magnet to leave experiment area.
 Warning sign regarding presence of magnet.

 **After Mitigation**: Likelihood: 1, Severity: 5, Overall: 5